JamesClonk/SimFeedback-AC-Servo.wiki-copy/Motor-Test.md

 ## Manual

-This is the best manual (chinise english) I have found: https://www.machsupport.com/forum/index.php?action=dlattach;topic=33543.0;attach=44811
+This is the best manual (chinese english) I have found: https://www.machsupport.com/forum/index.php?action=dlattach;topic=33543.0;attach=44811

 Do the installation, wiring as  described in the manual.